 - Free cover for up to 10 dependants under 21 years of age

-- Automatic cover for a huge list of sports and activities
+- Cover for a huge list of sports and activities

 - An optional Adventure Pack add-on to cover extra adventure activities

 - An optional Motorcycle Pack add-on to cover motorcycle, moped or scooter riding